cesarsotovalero/cesarsotovalero.github.io/_posts/2021-08-09-what-does-it-take-to-become-a-software-architect.md

 A natural career path for experienced engineers to push forward their lifework is transitioning towards a software architect role.
 In a software project, the software architect is the person who has the authority to makes the technical decisions of its architecture and stay responsible for them.
 It doesn't matter how big or small a software project is (or company); the software architect is a key person for the future of the project.
-Therefore, most architects are considered as valuable assets in most organizations, which implies holding generous salaries and enjoying a position of power there.
+Therefore, most architects are considered valuable assets in most organizations, which implies holding generous salaries and enjoying a position of power there.
 This position requires a high level of **authority** and **responsibility**.
 In this post, I’m going to explain what these two words actually mean and discuss the necessary skills to become a competent software architect.